-Alumni Art Project
+Alumni Art Prize

 The Alumni Art Project seeks to engage Damascus College Alumni (including past students or staff from Sacred Heart College, St Paul’s College and St Martin’s in the Pines) in the life and community of Damascus College through producing a piece of art that explores the school’s motto ‘To Live By the Light of Christ’.